-You are responsible for keeping backups of your work, by emailing or otherwise transfering it to yourself, or via your own storage media.
+You are responsible for keeping backups of your work, by emailing or otherwise transferring it to yourself, or via your own storage media.
 Work saved on the local hard drive may be lost due to such events as hardware failure at any time and without notice.
 Be sure to save your files often and before you leave the computer, and log out of Kerberos when you are done.

-For Cornell University Library Computers and Personal Computers in the Library:
+For Cornell University Library computers and personal Computers in the Library

 Behavior: The user is responsible for observing all copyright laws.
 Illegal copying of licensed software, music, movies, etc. is a violation of federal copyright laws and of Cornell University policy.
 Please see www.cit.cornell.edu/computer/responsible-use/.